lv042/Weather-Wizard/docs/research.md

 Altogether, the standard library of Golang is very good and provides all the necessary tools for testing (Go Programming - the State of Developer Ecosystem in 2022 Infographic, n.d.).
 It is also very easy to use and has a great documentation.
-Testify can be used if more advanced features are in need, but for a small scale project, the standard library is sufficient.
+Testify can be used if more advanced features are needed, but for a small scale project, the standard library is sufficient.
 Testify has a lot of features like mocking, assertions, and test suites.

 ## What is the best architecture for a Weather Wizard backend in Golang?

-You should choose the architectural pattern before you may create a new backend.
+You should choose the architectural pattern before you create a new backend.
 For this project, there are primarily two architectural patterns that matter.
 The monolithic architecture is the first, while the architecture of microservices is the second.